 Kamala Harris announces $250 million in funding to help address COVID response inequities

-Vice President Kamala Harris is announcing Monday that the Biden administration will invest $250 million in federal grants to community organizations that work to address gaps in the response to COVID-19, according to an official at the Health and Human Services Department (HHS).
+Vice President Kamala Harris on Monday announced that the Biden administration will invest $250 million in federal grants to community organizations that work to address gaps in the response to COVID-19.

-In remarks to the National League of Cities, Harris will announce the funding, which is targeted at organizations that are encouraging underserved and minority populations to get COVID-19 vaccinations and adopt safety practices to help them avoid contracting the virus.
+In remarks to the National League of Cities, Harris announced the funding, which is targeted at organizations that are encouraging underserved and minority populations to get COVID-19 vaccinations and adopt safety practices to help them avoid contracting the virus.

-The initiative, called Advancing Health Literacy to Enhance Equitable Community Responses to COVID-19, will be run by HHS' Office of Minority Health and will provide grants to localities partnering with community-based organizations.
+The initiative, called Advancing Health Literacy to Enhance Equitable Community Responses to COVID-19, will be run by the Department of Health and Humans Services' Office of Minority Health and will provide grants to localities partnering with community-based organizations.
 The HHS official said the plan is designed to help local governments enhance their efforts around COVID-19 testing, contact tracing and other mitigation measures, while partnering with organizations that best know how to support their communities.

-In her remarks, Harris is expected to encourage the members of the National League of Cities — an organization consisting of thousands of cities, towns and village leaders — to embrace the plan.
+In her remarks, Harris encouraged the members of the National League of Cities — an organization consisting of thousands of cities, towns and village leaders — to embrace the plan.

 Harris has already been trying to reduce vaccination disparities arising from racial, cultural and socioeconomic concerns, some of which are caused by distrust of the vaccine among minorities and rural Americans alike.
 In December, Harris received her first dose of the Moderna vaccine at United Medical Center in Southeast Washington, D.C., a hospital that provides services to mostly Black residents in the D.C. area with lower median incomes.